String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

 Some comments are in order.
 Firstly, it is significant that our gauge fixing procedure and the search for PCOs identified that the $U(1)$ potential $iH$ was necessary for constructing a string theory on the minitwistor space of $AdS_3 \times S^3$.
-That is to say, it suggests that it is not sufficient to only consider the $c=0$ sector of $\mathfrak{psu}(1,1|2)_1$ plus $(b,c)$ and $\rho$ ghosts, but non-vanishing correlation functions require that further ghost and matter content is included in the theory.
+It suggests that it is not sufficient to only consider the $c=0$ sector of $\mathfrak{psu}(1,1|2)_1$ plus $(b,c)$ and $\rho$ ghosts, but non-vanishing correlation functions require that further ghost and matter content is included in the theory.
 Moreover, we have only provided arguments for minimal field content that must be included in such a string theory.
 If we had an explicit realisation of \eqref{eq:superRS}, it should be possible to trace through the gauge fixing process and precisely identify how the ghost content for gauging the $\mathcal{N} = 2$ algebra maps onto the $\rho$ and $iH$ ghosts we have seen here, as well as how $\mathcal{Q}$ appears as a gauge constraint.
 In doing so, extra constraints on the form of $\mathcal{M}_4$ may arise and we expect that the ghosts for gauging $\mathcal{C}$ in the twistor description should also be built into the formalism.
-We hope that the extension of $iH$ to include $\mathcal{M}_4$ will then become more natural, in a similar way to the four dimensional hybrid string where a Calabi-Yau compactification is required \cite{Berkovits:1994wr}.\\
+We hope that the extension of $iH$ to include $\mathcal{M}_4$ will then become more natural, in a similar way to the four-dimensional hybrid string where a Calabi-Yau compactification is required \cite{Berkovits:1994wr}.
+It is also possible that an explicit construction will lead to alternative models, other than that given by the hybrid formalism.\\

-We now have all of the ingredients of the hybrid formalism at $k=1$, motivated from the ground up and we see that this is precisely the form that string theory on minitwistor space must take.
-Our BRST operator is built from several pieces: \eqref{eq:BRST_CT}, \eqref{eq:BRST_Q} and any contribution from the compact $\mathcal{M}_4$, $j_C$.
+We now have all of the ingredients of the hybrid formalism at $k=1$.
+The form of the matter sector has been deduced from the twistor geometry.
+A $(b,c)$ ghost sector is introduced in the usual way.
+The $\rho$ ghost and the ${\cal Q}$ constraint have been motivated from the PBGS induced by the twistor scaling constraint ${\cal C}_L=0$.
+The BRST operator is built from several pieces: \eqref{eq:BRST_CT}, \eqref{eq:BRST_Q} and any contribution from the compact $\mathcal{M}_4$, $j_C$.
 We deduce that

 up to $\p$-exact terms.
 Moreover, our restriction to the small Hilbert space through \eqref{eq:G_tilde} can be interpreted as a second BRST operator and our physical states will be defined in double cohomology.
 A natural picture for compactification independent vertex operators is given by $\Psi = e^{2\rho+i\sigma+iH}\Phi$, for which